tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 >
 > 📌 If the --wind-5 and --wind-3 flag is not specified, PRSet will use the exact coordinates of each gene as the boundary.
 By specifying eg. --wind-5 5kb and --wind-3 1kb then the boundary of each gene will be extended 5 kb towards the 5’ end and 1 kb towards the 3’ end so that regulatory elements of the gene can be included.
 >
-> 📍 By default, when calculating set based PRS, PRSet will not perform P-value thresholding.
-This is because the aim in gene-set analyses is to assess the overall signal in each gene-set, and compare which is most enriched for signal, rather than optimise predictive power as typically desirable for genome-wide PRS.
-Providing any of the following commands will activate P-value thresholding for set based PRS calculation: --lower, --upper, --inter, --bar-levels, --fastscore
->

 ---
 >